civicrm/civicrm-user-guide/docs/organising-your-data/activities.md

 contacts by adding as many contacts as you like in the With Contact field on the Add Activity form.

-Several types of activities are included by default, but your administrator can create additional types to define specific things that your organisation does.
+Several types of activities are included by default, but administrators can [create additional activity types](#types) to define specific things that your organisation does.

 Activities have the following attributes by default: